On mixed-$\omega$-sheaves: Fundamental theorem

 we may replace $L$ and $\Delta$ with $L+E$ and $\Delta+(1/k)E$, respectively.
 This is because

 is a mixed-$\widehat\omega$-big-sheaf on $Y$ if and only if so is

-Anyway, we may assume that $f_*\mathcal O_X(bL)$ is reflexive for every $1\leq b\leq a$. \end{step} \begin{step} By taking a suitable birational modification of $X$ again (see Step \ref{x-step9.1}), we may further assume that the image of the natural map
+Hence we may assume that $f_*\mathcal O_X(bL)$ is reflexive for every $1\leq b\leq a$. \end{step} \begin{step} By taking a suitable birational modification of $X$ again (see Step \ref{p-step9.1.1}), we may further assume that the image of the natural map

 is invertible and can be written as $\mathcal O_X(L-B)$ such that $\Supp (\Delta+B)$ is a simple normal crossing divisor on $X$.
 By the definition of $B$, we have $f_*\mathcal O_X(L-B)=f_*\mathcal O_X(L)$. \end{step} \begin{step} We note that we can take an effective $f$-exceptional divisor $E$ on $X$ such that the map $f^*f_*\mathcal O_X(L)\to \mathcal O_X(L-B)$ induces